Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: DISCUSSION AND FUTURE WORK

-\section{Discussion and Future Work}
+In terms of computational cost, AM-MGD and AM-AdamW introduce minimal overhead compared to their non-adaptive counterparts.
+Specifically, each iteration of AM-MGD incurs an additional \(3N\) FLOPs, and AM-AdamW adds \(6N\) FLOPs, where \(N\) is the number of model parameters.
+For Transformer-based language models, the total FLOPs per iteration are approximately \(6NB\) \parencite{kaplan2020scaling}, where \(B\) is the number of tokens processed (batch size times sequence length).
+In our setup, this \(1/B\) overhead translates into a 0.2\% absolute time overhead.
+Moreover, the memory footprint of our methods is identical to that of the baselines, i.e., AM-MGD and AM-AdamW require no additional memory beyond what is already used by MGD and AdamW, respectively.
+Detailed wall-clock overhead can be found in the Supplement Section~\ref{sec:computations}.

+\section{DISCUSSION AND FUTURE WORK}

 We have presented Adaptive Memory (AM), a principled framework that endows momentum-based optimizers with a dynamic momentum coefficient.
-By casting each update as a proximal step on an approximate two-plane model of the loss, AM dynamically adapts to the local geometry of the loss landscape without introducing additional hyperparameters.
+By casting each update as a proximal step on an approximate two-plane model of the loss, AM adapts to the local geometry of the loss landscape with limited additional hyperparameter overhead.
 AM integrates seamlessly with standard optimizers such as SGD and AdamW, incurs negligible overhead, and requires no changes to existing training pipelines.
 Empirically, AM delivers consistent gains across a spectrum of tasks, from convex benchmarks and vision models to large-scale LLM pretraining.
-In particular, AM-AdamW stabilizes the notoriously fragile early phase of LLM training and shows promise in eliminating the need for hand-tuned warmup schedules, demonstrating robustness to large learning rates and simplifying large-scale workflows.
-Future work includes: (i) further investigating the role of memory in first-order methods and the impact of momentum restarts (ii) advancing tuning-free momentum-based optimizers with dynamic and per-parameter momentum coefficients; and (iii) developing warmup-free strategies to stabilize early training.
+In particular, AM-AdamW stabilizes the fragile early phase of LLM training and shows promise in eliminating the need for hand-tuned warm-up schedules, demonstrating robustness to large learning rates and simplifying large-scale workflows.
+Future work includes: (i) investigating memory in first-order methods and the impact of momentum restarts; (ii) advancing tuning-free momentum-based optimizers with dynamic and per-parameter momentum coefficients; and (iii) developing warm-up-free strategies for stable training.